Skip to content

 Who is eligible for Grocery Rebate?

-Families with income of no more than $38,000 and individual with income of no more than $32,000 will be eligible one-time grocery rebate payment.
+Married/common-law couple with no children having annual income of $52,066 and an individual with income of no more than $49,166 will be eligible for one-time grocery rebate payment.

 The one-time grocery rebate payment will be automatically sent to Canadians on July 5, 2023.